krishnagopika/InterviewQuestions/Salesforce/Objects.md

 27. List out sone format enforcing fields?
 28. How to choose right field dat type?
 29. List out read-only fields?
+30. How to use a formula data type?